Gadoskey/alx-system_engineering-devops/README.md

-This file contains a new project on system engineering devops
+This directory solves the 0x13-firewall ALX project